The Building Women's Careers Program close date has been extended by one week to 5:00pm AEDT Monday, 9 December 2024.

 • a community organisation, registered charity or not-for-profit organisation.

-Stream One project partners (excluding the lead applicant) must be one of the following:
+Stream One project partners (excluding the lead applicant) may be one of the following:

 • an industry-based employer/s within the construction, clean energy, advanced manufacturing, and/or digital and technology industries/sectors